wojdygagrzegorz/disambiguate_quantifier_scope/README.md

 # Disambiguate Quantifier Scope

-This is code provided for article: "Language Models use World Knowledge to Disambiguate Quantifier Scope" presented at ACL Findings 2024.
+This is code provided for article: "Language Models use World Knowledge to Disambiguate Quantifier Scope".

 ## Requirements